Refinancing: What is it and how does it work?

 • The appraisal matches the loan amount: If the home’s value is equal to or higher than the loan amount, it means that the underwriting is complete.
 Your lender will contact you with details of your closing.

 • The appraisal comes back low: If you get a low appraisal, the loan-to-value ratio (LTV) on your refinance could be too high to meet your lender’s requirements.
-You can choose to decrease the amount of money you want to get through the refinance, or you can cancel your application.
-Alternatively, you can do a cash-in refinance and bring cash to the table to get the terms under your current deal.
+You can choose to decrease the amount of money you want to get through the refinance or cancel the application.

-Once underwriting and the home appraisal are complete, it’s time to close your loan.
-A few days before closing, your lender will send you a document called a Closing Disclosure.
-It’ll contain all the final numbers for your loan.
+Once underwriting and the home appraisal are complete, it’s time to close on your loan.
+A few days before closing, your lender will send you a document called a Closing Disclosure that will contain the final terms of your loan.

 Once you’ve closed on your loan, you have a few days before you’re locked in.
 If something happens and you need to get out of your refinance, you can exercise your right of rescission to cancel any time before the 3-day grace period ends.